florianlenz/js-primitve-types/README.md

 # Js "strongly typed"

-> This package provides a few helper methods to help you checking if a value is e.g a string or number.
+> This package provides a few helper methods helping you checking if a value is e.g a string or number.

 ## How to use: